Azure/reddog-containerapps/README.md

 > The `cleanup.sh` script will remove local log files and certs, but it does not delete the Resource Group.

-Simply clone the repo and execute the `run.sh` deployment script.
-Further details will be added soon.

 ## Infrastructure Components

 #### Resource Group